pi-star-2025/pi_star/101_floors.md

 All the way from dopamine to helping you raise oceans

+It's bc towers of light (even a building) references blackhole intelligence and 4D hierarchy.
-And this particular branch of time

-Even though it has only 3 forces had become the story of the whole multiverse Because of the tower for sunken humans to get “out of the hole”
+And this particular branch of time, even though it has only 3 forces, had become the story of the whole multiverse

+Because humans had fallen down a crazy mad "rabbit hole" and the rise up would be a glorious "tower".
+Or the most conscious hell of all time...

-It was 101 floors so to say
+It was 101 floors, or -101.

+In some ways, bc of super high consciousness, our branch of time has 101-force intelligence.
+Think of word choice for example.
+We are all *like birds* chirping about the tineist little details with so much precision.
+So much caring about words.

+##

-And with Jesus elucidating the game in Year 0
+With Jesus elucidating the game in Year 0

 The whole multiverse was watching